-Following is a brief summary of the of Highway 29 directly below the hill.
-Dave meetings and presentations undertaken in followed up this meeting by facilitating the last half of 2018.
-Unless otherwise meetings with BC Hydro and his Assistant noted, external meetings and Deputy Minister to further explore road presentations were done by lackie Kios the issues and the IRCP.
+Following is a brief summary of the meetings and presentations undertaken in the last half of 2018.
+Unless otherwise meetings were done by lackie Kips the last half of last h

 BC Hydro - Sept.
 5

 The meeting with Site C leadership in Vancouver verified Highway 29 alignment plans directly below the Farrell Creek hill.
 The profile of the slide area is such that any disturbance below the road could further destabilize the road.
 We were able to confirm that realignment of Highway 29 will go out into the river and will not disturb the existing hill or highway.
 The tie in will be east of the current Farrell Hill intersection.